 Making the impossible possible

 How can we change customer perception?
-Together with HKRITA, Hong Kong-based yarn spinner Novetex Textiles and The Mills, we developed a miniaturized recycling facility, with the aim of putting it in shopping malls and stores across the world for customers to see, learn and understand the benefits of textile recycling.
+Together with HKRITA and Hong Kong-based yarn spinner Novetex Textiles, we developed a miniaturized recycling facility, with the aim of putting it in shopping malls and stores across the world for customers to see, learn and understand the benefits of textile recycling.

 We invited the world to come and visit.
 “As our role is to influence the entire fashion industry, we are involved throughout the research and development phases.
 And once solutions are ready, we give it away for anyone to use to ensure maximum impact,” says Erik.